shilohc/rss2018-team4/assets/posts/lab7.md

 ### Results - [Insert Author]

-#### Simulation
+#### Simulation - Akhilan Boopathy
+The planner and pure pursuit controller worked as quantitiatively and qualitatively expected in simulation.
+As shown in figure 4, the planner planned an obstacle free path on a map of the basement of Stata from the current robot pose to the goal pose.
+Since the path planner took into account the motion constraints of the car, the trajectory was by design sufficiently smooth for the robot to follow.
+Once the trajectory was found, the robot followed the trajectory qualitatively correctly as seen in figure 4.

 ##### Pure Pursuit Simulation
 <center><img src="assets/images/Lab6PureSimAll.gif" width="300" ></center>
 <center>*Figure 4: The robot planning and following a trajectory in simulation.
-The goal point is clicked in rviz.*</center>
+The goal point is clicked in rviz.
+The green polygon represents the found trajectory, with an additional line directly between the start and the goal.*</center>

+In addition, the robot's simulated position was quantitatively close to the true trajectory, as seen in figure 5.
+Depending on the initial pose of the robot, the time converge to the trajectory varied.
+Once converged, the robot followed the trajectory at an average error of 0.02 m.

 ##### Pure Pursuit Simulation Error
 <center><img src="assets/images/Lab6PurePursuitErrorSim.png" width="300" ></center>
 <center>*Figure 5: The distance to the trajectory as a simulated robot followed a trajectory using pure pursuit.
-The steady state error approaches 0.02 m.*</center>
+The simulated robot starts at varying distances to the trajectory.
+The steady state error approaches 0.02 m regardless of initial possition.*</center>

 #### Real Roboot